email: renate@africart.tv

 by bus

-- Bus no 27 from opposite Brighton Station or the Clock Tower - direction Westdene.
-Valley Drive is the stop for AfricArt from where it is a 3-minute walk to 18 Redhill Drive.
+- Bus no 27 from the town centre or Brighton Station - direction Westdene.
+Get off at Whitethorne Drive from where it is a 3-minute walk to 18 Redhill Drive.

 by car - Those with cars will be pleasantly surprised at being able to park in the street.
 Redhill Drive is off Valley Drive which is off the top end of Dyke Road Ave near the A27 (to Worthing/Lewes) and A23 (to London).
 AfricArt is also close to the Withdean Sports Centre.